MARTIMM/raku-mongodb-driver/README.md

   authenticate with.

 * modify 'if 1 { with CATCH }' in try {}.
 Prevent leakages.
+* modify file with extention .pm into .pm6
 * Moving out exception code in modules into MongoDB.pm.

 ## CHANGELOG